 Interested in an assessment?

-- Soft tissue injury or targeted pain.
+- Soft tissue injury or targeted muscular pain.

 - Tendonitis, bursitis or fibrosis.

 - Muscle tension or soreness from exercise or training for an event

 - Postural or movement imbalances.